The 5 Most Common Jewelry Repairs

 If your prongs are worn thin or have already broken, your jeweler may retip or rebuild them.
 If the damage is extensive, it may require replacing the ring head to secure your stone again.
 Your jeweler will be able to assess your jewelry's needs and explain your options to you after they've inspected it for you.

-Loose or Chipped Stones
+Loose Or Chipped Stones

 Loose or chipped stones may be a result of damaged prongs that were not repaired.
 However, there are times when the damage to a gemstone occurs due to a sharp blow directly to the stone.
 Minimizing your stones' exposure to activities where they are likely to take a hit can help you avoid this kind of damage, but sometimes these stone-shattering occasions aren't as apparent as others.